 - how the family regroups after a difficult week or season.

 When these areas are left to chance, the home feels unstable even when everyone cares.
-When they are given structure, care has a container.
-The family becomes a place where people can rest, grow, and build.
+When adults give these areas structure, care has a container.
+As a result, the family becomes a place where people can rest, grow, and build.

 How This Pillar Interacts With Other Lanes